cbrew/cbrew.github.io/_posts/2000-03-30-StringDistance.markdown

 This post resulted in the creation of at least two implementations.
 There's

 - A [Perl module called Text::Brew](https://metacpan.org/pod/Text::Brew) by Keith Ivey.
-- A [Python package](https://github.com/dhgutteridge/Brew-Distance) by David Gutteridge, .
+- A [Python package](https://github.com/dhgutteridge/Brew-Distance) by David Gutteridge.

 David comments that:

 > This implementation is useful for cases where real-time performance is not a consideration, but re-weighting edit types or the post-processing evaluation of edit steps is a requirement.
 (Also, as it's a simple, pure Python implementation, it could be easily customized, and it could be used as a sample implementation for educational purposes.)

 That's exactly what I had in mind.
-If you really need fast performance try [polyleven](https://github.com/fujimotos/polyleven) in Python or go looking for an implementation in another language.
-Many exist.
+If you really need fast performance try [polyleven](https://github.com/fujimotos/polyleven) in Python.

+### Other text processing tools

+[OpenFST]{https://www.openfst.org/twiki/bin/view/FST/WebHome} is an open version of the A T &ampersand; T toolkit that Martin Jansche mentioned above.
+It's worth your time if you want fast, efficient and composable low-level text processing tools.
+There is also a higher-level language called [Thrax]{https://www.openfst.org/twiki/bin/view/GRM/Thrax} which can greatly speed development.